Ubertino of Casale: Life

 Ubertino was born in Casale Monferrato.
-He assumed the Franciscan habit in a convent of the province of Genoa in 1273, and was sent to Paris to continue his studies, where he remained nine years, after which he returned to Italy.
+He assumed the Franciscan habit in a convent of the province of Genoa in 1273, and was sent to Paris to continue his studies, where he remained for nine years, after which he returned to Italy.
 In 1285 he visited the sanctuaries of Rome, and thence proceeded to Greccio, near Rieti, to see John of Parma, who was considered as the patriarch of the Spiritual Friars.
-Afterwards he settled in Tuscany and in 1287, at Florence, where he came under the influence of Pierre-Jean Olivi.
+Afterwards, he settled in Tuscany and in 1287, at Florence, where he came under the influence of Pierre-Jean Olivi.
 He held a lectorship at Santa Croce, Florence, but abandoned it after a few years to dedicate himself to preaching, especially at Florence.
 Being a man of genius, but of an eccentric and restless character, he soon became the leader of the Spirituals in Tuscany.

 The Spirituals espoused poverty as obligatory and insisted on a stricter interpretation of the Rule of Saint Francis.
 They publicly criticized the government of the order and Popes Gregory IX and Nicholas III, who had favoured a moderate interpretation of the rule, and Pope Innocent III, who had disapproved of the teaching of Joachim of Fiore, as heretics.
 Therefore, Ubertino was summoned before Pope Benedict XI, forbidden to preach at Perugia, and banished to the convent of Monte Alverna.
 During his banishment, Ubertino wrote the Arbor Vitae Crucifixae Jesu Christi (The Tree of the Crucified Life of Jesus), exalting a literal interpretation of the Rule of St. Francis and the poverty of Christ.
 He mentions having met the mystic Angela of Foligno, who helped him resolve some unspecified inner difficulties.

 In the book, Ubertino identified Pope Boniface VIII, another opponent of the Spirituals, and Benedict XI as the first and second beasts of the Apocalypse.
 The text circulated widely amongst the Canons Regular of the Windesheim Congregation, and was an important influence on John of Schoonhoven's De passione Domini.

-Notwithstanding his views, Ubertino had many protectors and admirers.
-In 1307, he was chosen chaplain and familiar to cardinal Napoleone Orsini Frangipani, cardinal-protector of the Spirituals of the Marches of Ancona, but which protectorate soon ceased by the election of Boniface VIII in December 1294.
+Ubertino had many protectors and admirers.
+In 1307, he was chosen chaplain and familiar to Cardinal Napoleone Orsini Frangipani, cardinal-protector of the Spirituals of the Marches of Ancona, but which protectorate soon ceased by the election of Boniface VIII in December 1294.
 In 1308, when Orsini went to Germany, Ubertino moved to France.